Safeguard Documentation Center

 Runtime threat detection (CWPP)

 Rollout note.
 Runtime protection is available, with the eBPF runtime collector rolling out.
-The collector is a Linux follow-on and sits behind an EventSource interface, so the rule engine consumes events independently of the collector's rollout. eBPF-based collection is not claimed as generally available yet.
+The collector is a Linux follow-on and is decoupled from the rule engine, so detection is available independently of the collector's rollout. eBPF-based collection is not claimed as generally available yet.

 Detection rule packs

-Managed rule packs ship as data over the shipped engine, each mapped to an ATT&CK technique:
+Managed rule packs each map to an ATT&CK technique:

 Rule packTriggers onATT&CK

-Reverse shellA shell with stdin/stdout wired to a connected socketT1059
+Reverse shellA shell whose input/output is wired to a network connectionT1059

-Crypto-minerConnection to a known stratum pool, or sustained high CPU with miner-class argumentsT1496
+Crypto-minerConnection to a known mining pool, or sustained high CPU with miner-class argumentsT1496

-LOLBin chaincurl/wget piped into a shell; cron/scheduled-task writes from a workloadT1105
+LOLBin chainDownload tools piped into a shell; scheduled-task writes from a workloadT1105

 Per-workload allow-lists suppress benign shells (for example in interactive dev containers), and tenants can add custom rules in the same schema, tenant-scoped and audited on load.